zacharycohn/zacharycohn.github.io/_posts/2013-01-16-My-thoughts-on-diets.md

 What all that boils down to is that it's impossible to say X diet or Y style of eating is the best.

 What I personally like about paleo is that it's actually NOT trying to use science to argue it's the best.
-The argument is that ""we DON'T know the optimal way to eat, but we're pretty sure a return to the sorts of foods our species has been eating for millions of years - unprocessed meats, vegetables, some fruits, nuts and seeds - is at least safe.""

-I don't worry about portions or ratios or counting carbs or measuring grams.
+The argument is that ""we DON'T know the optimal way to eat, but we're pretty sure a return to the sorts of foods our species has been eating for millions of years - unprocessed meats, vegetables, some fruits, nuts and seeds - is at least safe."I don't worry about portions or ratios or counting carbs or measuring grams.
 I control the types of foods I eat, and then listen to my body about what I need more or less of.

 It may not be optimal, but no one ever got fat from eating too much broccoli. :)